tinystacks/aws-docker-templates-express/README.md

 #### Adding an Item in Memory

-To add a an item in memory, call the `/local-item` endpoint with an HTTP PUT verb.
+To add an item in memory, call the `/local-item` endpoint with an HTTP PUT verb.
 This can be done on Unix/MacOS systems using cUrl:

 ```
 curl -H "Content-Type: application/json" -X PUT -d '{"title":"my title", "content" : "my content"}' "http://127.0.0.1/item"